Dzerillious/AotLinq/README.md

   - Harder to code
   - Slowing compilation
   - Not that transparent and must provide own build errors

+## Benchmarking of Linq types

+For testing I was using BenchmarkDotNet nuget.
+I did just light testing due to lack of time (it will be extended testing if I could write bachelor thesis about this theme) I tested CompiledLinq (AOT compiling), ForLinq (Linq written like for cycle), Linq over array, Linq over list and Linq over my own collection FastList.

+I was testing it on .NET Framework 4.7.2 (CLR and Mono), .NET Core 2.2 and .NET Core 3.0 (CoreCLR and CoreRT).

 When testing current version it is almost everytime faster than NET Linq.
 Just Mono is slow (maybe because of reflection) and CoreRT could not be run (i will try to get it running).
 But large performance boost is detected both in CLR and CoreCLR.

 BenchmarkDotNet=v0.11.5, OS=Windows 10.0.18362